Better wellbeing and health for all

 How are the District and Boroughs involved in health scrutiny?

-Each District and Borough has one elected member on the HOSC chosen by them.
+Each District and Borough has one elected member on HOSC chosen by them.
 There is no other committee like this one that can scrutinise and investigate the health interests of the whole population of East Sussex.
-District & Borough representatives enjoy the same the same voting rights and opportunities to contribute as county council elected members on the HOSC.
+District and Borough representatives enjoy the same the same voting rights and opportunities to contribute as county council elected members on HOSC.

 Top of page